Businesses are moving towards kiosks to provide an improved service

 1. Temperature Kiosk

-With work from home orders lifted and your office returning to full capacity, you and your employees may be concerned about the spread of Covid.
+With work-from-home orders lifted and your office returning to full capacity, you and your employees may be concerned about the spread of Covid.
 This is where temperature kiosks come in.
 A temperature kiosk will scan the user with its infrared camera and record their temperature.
 If the user provides a high temperature, the kiosk will alert them.
 Some temperature scanners can be linked to the door access allowing you to block entry to anyone who gives a high reading.
 The WHO recommends that temperature screening should be part of the package of measures to prevent and control COVID-19 at the workplace.
 Preventing potentially infected people from entering your workspace adds an extra layer of protection from the disease.
 It can also go some way to reassuring your staff that you have created a safe working environment to return to.

 Another feature of some temperature kiosks is the ability to validate the vaccination status of your employees and visitors.
 LamasaTech temperature kiosks do this by asking the user to present their vaccine pass as they sign into the building on the device.
+Contact us today about your visitor and employee sign-in project and we’ll help you implement a modern check-in solution.

 Most industries and businesses would find temperature kiosks useful but some specific examples would be:

-- Business complex
+- Business Complex

 2. Self-Service Kiosks